 I dive deeper into affiliate links in my blogging course, Fun Sized Blogging Basics.
 If you’re not sure how to create links in your posts, then you’re going to want to check it out.

-My top recommendation for getting started with affiliate marketing is to use a site that allow you to search a variety of affiliates.
+My top recommendation for getting started with affiliate marketing is to use a site that allows you to search for a variety of affiliates.
 The affiliate marketing site I put most of my focus into when first getting started was Share A Sale.
 In fact, I believe in it so much, I made my Share A Sale tutorial totally free!

 A good way to plan out your affiliates is to think about companies or products that you already support and are naturally already talking about.
 It’s super important to stay true to yourself and be honest with your audience.
 That is also why you need a disclosure.